If you came to this page directly, you might wish to read a page with an introduction to this section first.

 The promenade by the beach and the modern steel and glass buildings give Tel Aviv the appearance of Santa Monica (CA) and the cyclists and joggers who pack the promenade, especially on Saturdays, add to this feeling.
-Tel Aviv was founded in 1909 by a group of Jewish settlers who wanted to live in a modern urban centre, rather than in the narrow and dirty streets of Jaffa.
+Tel Aviv was founded in 1909 by a group of Jewish settlers who wanted to live in a modern urban centre, rather than in the narrow streets of Jaffa.
 Today the Municipality of Tel Aviv incorporates Jaffa.

 Neve Tsedek neighbourhood